nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <b>MSS</b>

 1. User is on homepage of list of jobs
-2. Duke Driver shows button to add job at the top
-3. User requests to add a job in the list
+2. User requests to add a job in the list
-4. Duke Driver adds job and job appears in list of jobs
+3. Duke Driver adds job and job appears in list of jobs

     Use case ends.
 </pre>